siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 V_{\mathrm{out}} = V_0.
 $$

-The mean density on that loaded branch is
+The mean energy density on that loaded branch is

 $$
 \bar u_{\mathrm{out}}